 - a.
-If you have a visa, you must comply with visa conditions and our Attendance Monitoring Policy.
-In particular, you must obtain written records from lecturers that you have attended teaching events and your non-attendance will be reported to UK Visas & Immigration and may result in curtailment (cancellation) of your visa and your removal from the programme. - b.
+If you have a visa, you must comply with visa conditions, immigration rules and our Attendance Monitoring Policy.
+In particular, you must obtain written records from lecturers thatyou have attended teaching events and your non-attendance will be reported to UK Visas & Immigration and may result in curtailment (cancellation) of your visa and your removal from the programme. - b.
 If you defer your start date before obtaining a visa, we will carry over your deposit to the next available start date.
-However, if you defer your start date after obtaining a visa, you will lose your deposit and, as you will need to re-apply for a visa, you must pay us a further deposit. - c.
-Information for students with visas is available here.
+However, if you defer your start date after obtaining a visa, you will lose your deposit and, as you will need to re-apply for a visa, you must pay us a further deposit.